jonathanspw/ansible-freeipa-client/README.md

 ## Description

-This role allows to join clients to an ipa domain
+This role allows to join clients to an ipa domain.

 ## Requirements